-A. This course will be delivered in an online format.
-This means that students will receive an electronic lecture from the professor each week.
+This course will be delivered in an online format.
+This means that students will receive an electronic lecture each week.
 Students will have to coordinate their schedules to complete online group assignments.
 It is therefore imperative that you keep up with your work.
-The professor will set up online meetings (usually one during the day and one during the evening) to discuss assignments.
+The professor will communicate with individual students and the class as whole primarily through email and OWL forums.